Kiffhost/exalted-scripture-understanding/Charms/Solar/Performance/Music and Singing/Perfect Harmony Technique.md

 Prerequisite Charms:
   - "[[Masterful Performance Exercise]]"
 ---
-The Solar can shape her voice, or the voice of her !!instrument,intoaperfectharmonyofsound.ThisCharmsupplements!! musical performances, granting them double 9s.
+*The Solar can shape her voice, or the voice of her instrument, into a perfect harmony of sound.*
+This Charm supplements musical performances, granting them double 9s.